-The decision to recommend expulsion of a student will be at the discretion of the Principal or the administrative designees, while the decision for expulsion rests with the ECS Board-appointed Expulsion Committee.
-Students may be recommended for expulsion if any of the following conditions exists:
+The decision to recommend expulsion of a student will be at the discretion of the Principal or the administrative designees.
+The decision to expel rests with the ECS Board appointed Expulsion Committee.
+Students may be recommended for expulsion if either of the following conditions exist:

-- Repeated violations persist and other means of correction have been unsuccessful in bringing about an improvement in behavior. - The severity of the violation is such that the presence of the student poses a continuing threat to the health and safety of the student or others. - Possessing, selling or furnishing a firearm. - It is a federal mandate that a school expel, for a period of not less than one year (except on a case by case basis) any student who is determined to have brought a firearm to school.
+- Repeated violations persist and other means of correction have been unsuccessful in bringing about an improvement in behavior. - The severity of the violation is such that the presence of the student poses a continuing threat to the health and safety of the student or others. - Possessing, selling or furnishing a firearm. - It is a federal mandate that a school expel, for a period of not less than one year (except on a case by case basis) any student who is determine to have brought a firearm to school.